-We've tested over 290 earbuds and in-ears, and below are our recommendations for the best noise cancelling earbuds to buy.
-See also our recommendations for the best earbuds and in-ears, the best Bluetooth earbuds, or the best noise cancelling headphones overall.
+We've tested over 290 earbuds and in-ears; below are our recommendations for the best in-ear noise cancelling headphones to buy.
+Check out our recommendations for the best earbuds and in-ears, the best Bluetooth earbuds, or the best noise cancelling headphones overall.

 The best wireless noise cancelling earbuds we've tested in the budget category are the Anker Soundcore Space A40 Truly Wireless.
-Despite their affordable price tag, they offer as many features as the Google Pixel Buds Pro Truly Wireless and even have a better overall noise isolation performance.
+Despite their affordable price tag, they offer as many features as the Google Pixel Buds Pro Truly Wireless and even better overall noise isolation performance.
 Their adaptive ANC easily reduces bass range noise like plane engine rumbles, making them a solid choice for travel.
 They also do an excellent job cutting out mid to high-pitched sounds, like office chatter and the hum of an AC unit.
-These versatile buds also come with features like multi-device pairing and LDAC codec support, which is good if you like to stream Hi-Res content.
+These versatile buds come with features like multi-device pairing and LDAC codec support, which is good for streaming Hi-Res content.

 These well-built buds have a warm sound profile that you can customize via the graphic EQ and presets in their companion app.
 They also last over eight hours continuously, which will get you through long days on the go, and their carrying case holds an extra four charges.
 Unfortunately, if you need to make calls, the integrated mic does a poor job of capturing speech clearly, so your voice sounds distant and sharp, which isn't very pleasant for the caller on the line.